Mostafaghelich/AttMFPUnet/README.md

 Once you have completed these steps, you'll be ready to run the train_segmentation.py script and start experimenting with AttMFPUnet.

 Happy training!

+This code is the implementation of our paper: Automatic fetal biometry prediction using a novel deep convolutional network architecture.
+If you used it, please cite the paper:

+Oghli MG, Shabanzadeh A, Moradi S, Sirjani N, Gerami R, Ghaderi P, Taheri MS, Shiri I, Arabi H, Zaidi H. Automatic fetal biometry prediction using a novel deep convolutional network architecture.
+Physica Medica.
+2021 Aug 1;88:127-37.